-From: Vivek Goel, President and Vice-Chancellor and James W. E. Rush, Vice-President, Academic & Provost
+This message was originally sent to the UWaterloo community by Vivek Goel, President and Vice-Chancellor and James W. E. Rush, Vice-President, Academic and Provost.

 In the last week we have seen our campuses come alive once again as we made our return to in-person learning.
 We hope everyone who got to experience the campus last week felt some of the energy of having our spaces occupied by students learning and working together.